Excerion/yugioh/_posts/2018-9-15-Glitches.md

 ## The same game appearing twice in the list

-No screenshot of this one.
-Send me one if you see it, please.
+Screenshot of this got lost.
+I'm leaving this note here for documentation purposes.

 ## Opponent's hand appearing in the deck editor